Introduction to JavaScript Variables

 - Scope:

-are block-scoped. - Hoisting: All are hoisted, but
+varis function-scoped;letandconstare block-scoped. - Hoisting: All are hoisted, but

-cannot be accessed before declaration (temporal dead zone). - Mutability: Only
+letandconstcannot be accessed before declaration (temporal dead zone). - Mutability: Only

-enforces no reassignment. - Best Practice: Prefer
+constenforces no reassignment. - Best Practice: Prefer

-if reassignment is needed, avoidvar
+const, useletif reassignment is needed, avoidvar.

 Practical Examples and Common Pitfalls

-Loop Examples (var
+Loop Examples (var vs let in Closures)

 // Using var